jiachengxiong/ConfSeq/README.md

 ## 📦 Environment Setup

 We strongly recommend creating a dedicated Conda environment to manage dependencies.
-Execute the following commands to create an environment named `confseq` with Python 3.11 and install all required packages:
+Execute the following commands to create an environment named `confseq` with Python 3.11 and CUDA 12.6:

 ```bash
 conda create -n confseq python=3.11 -y